This Is Your Mission If You Choose To Accept It

 Write the different parts of the body on slips of paper (leg, arm, head, eye, nose, ear, mouth, toe).
-Make several of each so each person will have at least five to make a person.
+Make several of each so each person will have at least five.

-Put all the slips in a bag and let each person choose five slips and draw a person using the parts they have chosen.
-(For example, if they have drawn two slips that say “head,” their person will have two heads.)
-They must use all of their slips of paper.
+Put all the slips in a bag and let each person choose five slips.
+Instruct everyone to draw a person using the parts they chose.
+(For example, if they drew two slips that say “head,” their person will have two heads.)
+They must use all their slips of paper.